Last Modified Date: January 3, 2024

-(a) Web Browsers.
-CMA may automatically gather information about you that your web browser, depending on your settings, may make available to us.
+- 2.2.1 Web Browsers.
+CMA may automatically gather Personal Information about you that your web browser, depending on your settings, may make available to us.
 This information includes your Internet Protocol (“IP”) address, operating system, and browser type.
-CMA may also automatically gather information on the means in which you got to the Sites or Apps.
+CMA may also automatically gather Personal Information on the means in which you got to the Sites.
 This information includes device used (mobile, desktop, tablet), source type (direct, search engine, referral), referral source (URL, social network, or advertisement referred from), and Google search query.

 - Type of web browser used, software manufacture and version number.